DataSnowman/Ed-Fi-Azure/README.md

 ![DataSource](https://raw.githubusercontent.com/DataSnowman/Ed-Fi-Azure/master/images/datasource.png)

-## Create Schemas and tables in Azure SQL Database
+## Create database schemas and tables in Azure SQL Database

-Create Schemas and tables in Azure SQL Database.
+Create schemas and tables in Azure SQL Database.

 1. Connect to the Azure SQL Database created during the deployment.
 You can find the Server name on the Overview area for the database.
 In my case the Server name is `edf1edfitestgjacp5rwplhcesrv.database.windows.net`